Notre Dame College, Mymensingh

-The college's motto "Love The Light of Wisdom", or "Deligite Lumen Sapientiae".

-The college's slogan," Seek knowledge to serve humanity".

 History

-Notre Dame College, Mymensingh was established by the Roman Catholic Priests from the Congregation of Holy Cross in Mymensingh in 2014.
+Notre Dame College Mymensingh was established by the Roman Catholic Priests from the Congregation of Holy Cross in Mymensingh in 2014.
 The construction work started on March 1, 2013; after the cornerstone was laid.
 Classes for the eleventh grade started shortly on July 1, 2014.
 It was officially inaugurated on January 11, 2015.

+Hall & Residence

+Within the Notre Dame College Mymensingh campus, there is the Queen Livan House, which accommodates the Reverend Fathers, and the Holy Cross Building, which provides accommodation for Christian students only.

+Transportation

+Notre Dame College buses are available in Mymensingh city to facilitate the transportation of the students of the institution, but currently bus facilities are closed.